 - Materials are collected from a variety of content both existing and new.

-- Each recipe will take 3 different materials as well as Chromatic Seals.
+- Each recipe will take 3 different materials (mostly new ones but some existing) as well as Chromatic Seals.

 - The cost of Chromatic Seals has been reduced and will no longer have a weekly limit (still a bit of a coin sink).